 Great, now what!?

 I trust me.
-And, I choose to trust those other parts of him; trust them to be allies.
+And, I choose to trust those greater parts of him; trust them to be allies.

 I trust his process.
 I trust his path, and mine.
 I trust ‘the path’, the big one that I believe is designed for our benefit, not our demise.
 And above all else, I trust me.